ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IKeyValueCollection.rst

 IKeyValueCollection
 ===================

-.. py:class:: IKeyValueCollection
+.. py:class:: ansys.stk.core.stkobjects.IKeyValueCollection

    object

    A collection of keys and values associated with the keys.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IKeyValueCollection

 Overview
 --------